tatapuchi/Idle-Developer/README.md

 ### Projects
 Projects are coding projects that you create on ypour own based on your skill set, you can make money off of these and use them as a secondary income source.
+Projects are also a way of creating your own items, similar to crafting, you could build a robot and code it through an arduino/components bought in the shop, a discord bot, etc.

 ### Items